How to Make Friends with Crows

 How to Befriend a Crow: Step-by-Step

 - Find some food that the crow seems to like.
-This requires some trial and error.
+This requires some trial and error, as they can —or maybe it's just the urban ones can—be surprisingly finicky.
 You'll know the crow likes it judging by how quickly it swoops down to grab it.
-If that pile of leftovers sits all day, the crows aren't interested, so try something else, but make sure it's healthy.
+If that pile of leftovers sits all day, the crows just aren't interested, so try something else.
+Only make sure it's healthy.
 Crows like junk food, but giving it to them is probably not a kind thing to do.
+(For more food options, Aves Noir has a nice list of things crows do and don't like.)

 - Be dependable, steadfast, and observant.
 Don't just throw the food out there and walk away.
 Stay (at a safe distance) to watch them eat (or select carefully and fly off to cache it for later).
 Since crows have territories, take some time to try to get to know how big your local crow family is.
 (FYI usually, a mated pair builds a nest and lays an egg or two every year.
-Some of the previous years' hatchlings hang around for several years before they mate and take a new territory.)
-For some reason, my crows feel most comfortable swooping down to grab the peanuts I throw if I'm sitting in my car, so I keep a bag full of nuts in the front seat just for this purpose.
+Some of the previous years' hatchlings hang around for several years before they mate and take a new territory.
+This is what a "normal" family looks like, but I've heard stories about multiple generations sharing a turf.)
+(Please describe your neighborhood's crow family in the comments.)
+My crows feel most comfortable swooping down to grab the peanuts I throw if I'm sitting in my car, so I keep a bag full of nuts in the front seat for this purpose.

 - Don't try to get too close.
 These are wild animals, after all.
-Your goal shouldn't be to tame them or take them as pets, which is illegal in most states anyway.
-Even after years of friendship, a crow will be skittish and standoffish (but admiring from afar).
+Your goal shouldn't be to tame them or take them as pets, which is illegal in most states anyway, and ethically questionable.
+Even after years of friendship, a crow will be skittish and standoffish (but admiring from afar) and it's better this way.

 What Do Crows like to Eat?